+44 (0)7902 114070

-Wall and Lakes Holiday Cottage, Brampton, near the Cumbria and Northumbria border
+Wall & Lakes Holiday Cottage, UK near the Cumbria/Northumbria border.

-Firstly, go for a stroll and discover the friendly market town of Brampton, explore the marketplace, its excellent shops, pubs, cafes and restaurants, all just a short walk from Wall and Lakes holiday cottage, Brampton, Cumbria.
+Firstly, go for a stroll and discover the friendly market town of Brampton, explore the marketplace, with regular markets, and its excellent shops, pubs, cafes and restaurants, all just a short walk from Wall and Lakes holiday cottage, Brampton, Cumbria.

 Talkin Tarn Country Park

-Under 2 miles a quick drive or moderate walk to stunningly beautiful Talkin Tarn with its tranquillity, beauty, level walk, tearoom, toilets, water activities and playground for younger children.
+Just a short drive or moderate walk to stunningly beautiful Talkin Tarn with its breathtaking beauty, tranquillity level walk, tearoom, toilets, water activities and playground for younger children.
 An amazing day out for all the family.

 Lanercost Priory and footpath to Birdoswald Roman Fort, Hadrian’s Wall.